 I was raised in Andover, MA by wonderful parents and two older brothers.
 Growing up, I loved playing sports such as soccer, basketball, and softball, which remain among my favorite pastimes to this day!
 I attended college at Harvard University, where I studied psychology as my undergraduate major.
 I was fortunate to then spend a year at the University of Oxford, where I traveled, met people from around the world, and received a Master of Science degree in Social Policy.
 At Harvard Medical School, I became captivated by psychiatry.
-I am deeply grateful to be pursuing a field that is meaningful, fascinating, heartwrenching, and hopeful.
-I have been enriched by the community of mission-driven thinkers, compassionate hearts, and rigorous clinicians who I have met at MGH/McLean.
-I look forward to continuing to grow as a psychiatrist with this remarkable community in the two years ahead.
+I could not imagine a field that is more meaningful, fascinating, heartwrenching, and hopeful than that of psychiatry.
+I am profoundly grateful for the professional and personal education I have been given at MGH/McLean and am eager to launch a career with the extraordinary foundation it has instilled.